fenago/pytest-quick-start-guide/python-testing-with-pytest/Lab_1.md

 The Tasks project uses a structure called Task, which is based on the named- tuple factory method, which is part of the standard library.
 The Task structure is used as a data structure to pass information between the UI and the API.
-For the rest of this chapter, I’ll use Task to demonstrate running pytest and using some frequently used command-line options.
+For the rest of this lab, I’ll use Task to demonstrate running pytest and using some frequently used command-line options.

 Here’s Task: